-- Goals: Human Anatomy and Physiology II is a part of two-course series.
+Goals: Human Anatomy and Physiology II is a part of two-course series.
 This course series satisfies the requirement in Anatomy and Physiology for most professional schools.
 Students are allowed to count only one of two courses of this series toward their Biology major.
 Students taking this course will appreciate the complexity of human body, examine the principles and mechanisms underlying human body function from organ system down to the molecular level, and further develop their critical thinking and written and oral communication skills.
-During laboratory exercises, students will conduct hands-on experiments investigating the principles of human body function in response to various conditions. - Content: Anatomy and Physiology II will complement Anatomy and Physiology I and will cover the anatomy and physiology of the respiratory, digestive, urinary, circulatory, endocrine, and reproductive systems, and early development.
+During laboratory exercises, students will conduct hands-on experiments investigating the principles of human body function in response to various conditions.

+Content: Anatomy and Physiology II will complement Anatomy and Physiology I and will cover the anatomy and physiology of the respiratory, digestive, urinary, circulatory, endocrine, and reproductive systems, and early development.

 This course does not count toward the Biology major.

 Taught: Spring

-Note: Students must concurrently register for a lecture and a corresponding 0-credit lab section of this course.
+Prerequisites: BIOL 1510 and 1520 (grades of C- or better) Note: Students must concurrently register for a lecture and a corresponding 0-credit lab section of this course.